-While our algorithm achieves consensus at every block given our assumptions, it is still possible for a set of validators that collectively had more than 2/3 of the voting power at some point in the distant past (but has since unbonded their coins) to create an alternative fork of the blockchain.
-Thus we require that the unbonding period X be long enough for users (who aren't actively participating in the consensus mechanism) to periodically reconnect to the network at least once every X blocks, or to place trust in a set of nodes of the network that can identify a valid checkpoint within the past X blocks.
-New users should also be seeded with a trusted checkpoint, else they are also vulnerable to being duped by a malicious fork of the blockchain.
+While our algorithm achieves consensus at every block given our assumptions, it is still possible for a set of validators that collectively had more than 2 /3 of the voting power at some point in the distant past (but has since unbonded their coins) to create an alternative fork of the blockchain with no recourse of retribution by the protocol (since the unbonding period had already passed).
+Such a gratuitous (sham) blockchain fork must have a most-recent-common-block that is at least X blocks ago.
+Thus we require that the unbonding period X be long enough for users (who may not be actively participating in the consensus mechanism) to periodically reconnect to the network at least once every X blocks, or to place trust in a set of persistent nodes of the network that can identify a valid checkpoint within the past X blocks.
+Alternatively, users may place trust in a set of known validators to participate for an extended duration of time; if any validator signatures in the trusted set aren't present, it signals the user to perform a manual check when resyncing with the network.